nmpegetis/climate-spirals/README.md

-Scenario exercise for Data Scientists
+Scenario exercise for Data Scientists (Duration: 30h - weekly exercise)
 ==============

 A webpage base on openclimatedata/climate-spirals Github repository.
 Written in Javascript.